20th Operations Group: Cold War

 Under the Hobson Plan, there could be only one controlling wing per Air Force Base.
 On 2 April the 363rd Tactical Reconnaissance Wing was reassigned to Shaw from Langley AFB, Virginia, which placed two wings at Shaw.
 To circumvent this, the 20th FBW was temporarily "not manned" and the provisional 20th Tactical Air Division was created to accommodate both wings.
 In October the provisional Air Division was inactivated and the 363rd TRW became the parent organization at Shaw; the 20th FBW holding tenant status briefly.

 The 20th Fighter-Bomber Wing and Group was reassigned to Langley AFB, Virginia on 19 November 1951 as a tenant organization, initially falling under the control of the 47th Bombardment Wing (Light), then being assigned to HQ TAC, then attached to the 49th Air Division.
 Upon arrival, the group began to receive new Republic F-84G Thunderjets.
 These aircraft were specially equipped to carry a nuclear weapon with a special electrical system and controls in the cockpit to aim and release the weapon.
-The mission of these aircraft were to carry small nuclear bombs and were designed, if necessary to deliver these weapons on Soviet forces if they invaded West Germany.
+The mission of these aircraft was to carry small nuclear bombs and were designed, if necessary to deliver these weapons on Soviet forces if they invaded West Germany.
 Squadrons rotated deployment to Kirtland AFB, New Mexico for training in nuclear weapons delivery during Jan/Feb 1952.

 In May 1952 elements of the Group began deploying to England, and the first elements of the 20th FBW departed Langley on 15 May for Goose Air Base Labrador, staging though Bluie West One, Greenland and Keflavík Airport, Iceland.
 After a week in transit due to weather delays in the Atlantic crossing, the 55th FBS arrived at RAF Wethersfield.
 The complete group arrived in England on 22 May.

 Due to restricted space at Wethersfield, the 55th and 77th Fighter Bomber Squadrons along with wing headquarters were based there while the 79th FBS was moved to nearby RAF Woodbridge, three miles southeast of Bentwaters.
 Not manned, 1 November 1952 – 8 February 1955, during which period tactical squadrons were attached directly to the wing as the Air Force reorganized its wings into the 'tri-deputate' system.

 The inactivation of the combat group in the 20 FW and combat groups throughout the USAF resulted in their World War II histories being lost.
 One must understand that "group" and "wing" are two distinct and separate units.
 Today's USAF wings wanted to retain the proud histories of the combat groups and requested that the groups be redesignated as wings.
 The request was denied, but it was decided to "temporarily" bestow the histories and honors of the combat groups.
 The "temporary" bestowals have remained in effect to this day.